Apperta-IXN-for-the-NHS/GOSH-FHIRworks2020-FHIR-records-in-AR/README.md

 2. For Windows user, open a new Git Bash terminal (you can type in "Git Bash" in Windows searching window).

    For Mac user, open a new terminal.
-3. In the terminal, run the following commands:
+3. In the terminal, navigate to the directory **GOSH-FHIRworks2020-GraphFHIR** then run the following commands:
    ```
    $ source virtual_env/bin/activate
    $ export FLASK_APP=graphFHIR.py